-William Hurley once wrote a book called, “His Needs, Her Needs,” which basically states that women are looking for relationship and men are looking for respect.
+William Hurley once wrote a book called, “His Needs, Her Needs,” which basically states that women are looking for relationships and men are looking for respect.
 Farm families are very engaged with keeping their business profitable, surviving many stresses, and getting the kids to hockey.
-Sometimes in the hustle and bustle of everyday living we forget what is really important.
+Sometimes in the hustle and bustle of everyday living, we forget what is really important.

 The gift of consideration is an awareness that other people have needs.
 I don’t expect that you will copy the martyr syndrome and pour yourself out to exhaustion, but I would coach you to be curious about the other members of your family, and what they need.

 I need verbal affirmation and words of encouragement.
 I am a writer who delights in hearing about how the words on this page can impact your life.
 I need a lot of sleep.
 I need to know that I am deeply loved, so hugs and kisses are free-flowing at our house.

 What do you need? when was the last time you had a great conversation with yourself?
 Are you paying attention to the things and people that bless you with a deep sense of well-being?

 I am writing this column on my laptop on a Grey Goose bus, traveling to see my terminally ill mother-in-law.
 I make this trip with no regrets, as our relationship is loving.
 We say it, and we show it by our actions.